-Section 107(4) of the Federal Credit Union Act authorizes a federal credit union to purchase, hold, and dispose of property necessary or incidental to its operations.2 Section 701.36 (opens new window) of NCUA rules and regulations interprets and implements that provision by establishing occupancy, planning, and disposal requirements for acquired and abandoned premises, and by prohibiting certain transactions.
+Section 107(4) of the Federal Credit Union Act authorizes a federal credit union to purchase, hold, and dispose of property necessary or incidental to its operations.2 Section 701.36 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) of NCUA rules and regulations interprets and implements that provision by establishing occupancy, planning, and disposal requirements for acquired and abandoned premises, and by prohibiting certain transactions.

 Between 1978 and 2015, NCUA limited the amount of investment in fixed assets for federal credit unions.
 This limitation was removed from the rule as of October 2, 2015, giving federal credit unions significant discretion to manage their investments in fixed assets.3 NCUA will continue to address the safe and sound management of fixed assets for all federally insured credit unions through the examination and supervision process.